studentyaoshi/IACRC/README.md

 ```

 #### Gene-enhancer
-Gene-enhancer contains two columns divided by tab including the gene name and the enhancer region downloaded from [here](http://genetics.case.edu/prestige) which including gene-enhancer information in 13 cell lines.
+Gene-enhancer contains two columns divided by tab including the gene name and the enhancer region.
+We used enhancer-gene interactions predicted by [PreSTIGE](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3875850/) and the data can be downloaded [here](http://genetics.case.edu/prestige).
+We downloaded and converted the gene-enhancer interactions in six cell lines (GM12878,K562,HUVEC,HMEK,NHEK,HELA) for convenience in /your/local/path/files/gene_enhancer/.

 ```
 SLC25A28	chr10:101314742-101317123